SudoMagicCode/SudoSignals/docs/gettingStarted/configureInstallation.md

 Controlled processes communicate through sudoSignals to the web.
 ```

-If you know that your application is going to have an exposed parameter set that will need to talk to the web dashboard, set the toggle for **Controlled** to the on position.
-If you only need signals to start your application, and it doesn't need to talk with the dashboard directly, you can leave this toggle in the off position.
+If you know that your application is going to have an exposed parameter that will need to talk to the web Dashboard, set the toggle for `Controlled` to the on position.
+If you only need Signals to start your application, and it doesn't need to talk with the Dashboard directly, you can leave this toggle in the OFF position.

 ![Configure 016](../assets/images/configure-installation/configure-016.png)

-## 7 Update
+## 7. Update

-Now that we've gotten our installation configured, we can click **Update**.
+Now that we've gotten our installation configured, we can click `Update`.
 This will restart Signals, and in turn start any applications you've specified in your installation's configuration.

 ![Configure 017](../assets/images/configure-installation/configure-017.png)